 Once a tawny crazy ant population is established, the colony can spread at a rate of 20-30 meters per month in a neighborhood and an astonishing 207 meters per month in a rural landscape.
 If well-established, tawny crazy ants contain millions of ants.
 Tawny crazy ant colonies have multiple queens capable of reproducing.
 When the colony is ready to expand, a queen will leave with workers and immature young to establish a new nest.
 Part of the success of the tawny crazy ant is rooted in the fact that this new nest retains communication and resource sharing with the other nests in the colony.
 These nests that comprise the super colony cooperatively work to feed and protect the entire colony.
 This makes complete eradication of the tawny crazy ant extremely difficult.

 Baiting is a highly effective form of controlling most ant species, however, tawny crazy ants cannot be controlled with baits alone.
 Early observations seemed to indicate that tawny crazy ants are not attracted to insect baits.
-However, later research indicates they are do eat insect baits and they do kill the ants that eat it.
+However, later research indicates they do eat insect baits and they do kill the ants that eat them.
 There are just so many tawny crazy ants in a colony, that when you kill 1 million out of 10 million, the treatment appears ineffective.
 As tawny crazy ants live in enormous colonies, they are aggressive, and cannot be easily controlled with ant bait, the control becomes much more difficult.
 Their nests are usually outside, so indoor baiting is unlikely to impact the large complex nest.

 Integrated Pest Management practices encourage utilizing every tool available to control insects; it is a most important practice when fighting the tawny crazy ant.
 If you are dealing with an invasion, clear the land around your home or business of any ant harborage.
 Anything sitting on the ground retaining moisture becomes a potential shelter for tawny crazy ants including, tree stumps, leaf litter, or fallen limbs.
 Repair or replace anything around the property that is creating excess moisture in the home or landscape.
 Fix any broken or leaking pipes or reduce irrigation and improve drainage if possible.
 Cracks and crevices need to be sealed to prevent entry and all shrubs and vegetation should be cut back to avoid contact with your home.
 Avoid spreading tawny crazy ants; if you need to relocate something from your property, carefully inspect it for ant nests before transferring the object.
 Homeowners should take care to eliminate honeydew excreting insects such as aphids.
-Tawny crazy ants rely on the honeydew from aphids to the extent that they tend to and protect the aphids.
+Tawny crazy ants rely on the honeydew from aphids to the extent that they tend to protect the aphids.

 Utilizing safe, effective chemicals should be an aspect of any successful tawny crazy ant treatment.
 An aggressive protocol of providing multiple placements of fresh bait, a non-repellent perimeter spray, granular insecticides in your yard, and investigation to locate and treat the nests directly should provide control.
 Because of the nature of their colony habits, no pesticide application will keep these ants at bay forever.
-Tawny crazy ants are often a community wide problem; the more people in your neighborhood that are aggressively treating, the greater the control will be.
+Tawny crazy ants are often a community-wide problem; the more people in your neighborhood that are aggressively treating them, the greater the control will be.
 If a tawny crazy ant colony is tormenting your neighborhood or business district, you should expect regular applications and constant monitoring to keep them from invading your home or office.

 How to Get Rid of Acrobat Ants